Luisa Capetillo

-Luisa Capetillo Perón (October 28, 1882 - April 4, 1922) was a Puerto Rican labor organizer, reader, writer, and journalist.
-She organized workers in Puerto Rico, Cuba, the Dominican Republic, and the United States.
+Luisa Capetillo Perón (October 28, 1882 - April 10, 1922) was a Puerto Rican labor organizer, writer, journalist, and cigar factory reader.
+She organized workers in Puerto Rico, the Republic of Cuba, the Dominican Republic, and the United States.
 She also published four books in her lifetime, covering a wide variety of forms, genres, and topics.
-As an anarcha-feminist and social anarchist, she advocated for collective ownership of scientific advances, free love, universal education, and women's liberation while opposing state control.
+As an anarcha-feminist and social anarchist, she advocated for free love, universal education, women's rights, and collective ownership of scientific advances while opposing state control.

-Capetillo was born in Arecibo, Puerto Rico.
+Capetillo was born in Arecibo, in the Captaincy General of Puerto Rico.
 Her father taught her to read and write, and she read extensively, including works by influential political thinkers.
 In 1897, she took Manuel Ledesma, the son of a wealthy aristocrat, as her lover.
 The two separated in 1900, but their relationship influenced her later feminist works.
 She began writing for the local newspaper in 1904, and in 1905, she became involved with the Free Federation of Workers (Federación Libre de Trabajadores de Puerto Rico, FLT), an anarcho-syndicalist union, helping organize an agricultural strike in Arecibo.
-In 1906, she became a reader at a cigar factory, meeting members of the FLT-affiliated Federation of Tobacco Rollers (Federación de Torcedores de Tabaco, FTT) and becoming a leader in the FLT over time.
+In 1906, she became a reader at a cigar factory, reading to the cigar makers as they worked and meeting members of the FLT-affiliated Federation of Tobacco Rollers (Federación de Torcedores de Tabaco, FTT), becoming a leader in the FLT over time.
 Starting in 1912, she moved across the Atlantic and Caribbean, writing and organizing workers.
-In 1915, she was arrested for wearing trousers in Cuba and deported back to Puerto Rico.
+In 1915, she was arrested in Cuba for wearing trousers and deported back to Puerto Rico.
 She continued to travel and organize until her death in 1922.